ConneXNL/symfony-cmf-docs/book/database_layer.rst

 The Symfony CMF is storage layer agnostic, meaning that it can work with many storage layers.
 By default, the Symfony CMF works with the `Doctrine PHPCR-ODM`_.
-In this chapter, you'll learn how to work with the Doctrine PHPCR-ODM.
+In this chapter, you will learn how to work with the Doctrine PHPCR-ODM.

 .. tip::